 Here at Therapy Care, our experienced therapists are skilled in many different areas regarding speech and voice disorders.
-If your child is struggling with a voice disorder, a highly trained Therapy Care therapist can analyze areas of posture, breath support, pitch, rate, volume, rate, and resonance.
-They will create a customized voice retraining program specific to your child’s condition, that will address various issues with their vocal cords and related areas.
+If you’re struggling with a voice disorder, a highly trained Therapy Care therapist can analyze areas of posture, breath support, pitch, rate, volume, rate and resonance.
+They will create a customized voice retraining program specific to your condition, that will address various issues with your vocal cords and related areas.

 Therapy Care in Batavia provides specialized therapeutic intervention, tailored to an individual’s speech, voice, or language needs.
 These interventions may include: advanced oral-motor treatments, neuromuscular reeducation, functional computer retraining, intensive voice programs and traditional speech therapy techniques.

 Voice disorders can cause drops in self-esteem and also negatively affect a person’s confidence.
-Do you believe your child has a voice disorder that needs immediate attention?
-Rest assured, your child is in good hands in our clinic.
-Contact Therapy Care today to schedule your child’s consultation in Batavia.
+Do you believe you or a loved one has a voice disorder that needs immediate attention?
+Rest assured, you’re in good hands in our clinic.
+Contact Therapy Care today to schedule your consultation in Batavia.